IAmJonoBo/n00plicate/Next_Steps.md

   before gating can be fully enforced—track remediation as part of relevant sprints.
 - Local container image currently pins Node 22.19.0, triggering engine mismatch warnings versus the required Node 22.20.0 baseline; coordinate with DevOps to bump the runtime and re-verify Nx targets.
-- `pnpm nx run-many -t test` and legacy Nx-driven typecheck commands triggered shell crashes during baseline verification while Nx built the project graph on Node 22.19.0; capture logs under `infra/` troubleshooting and stabilise the command path once the runtime upgrade lands so gates can be relied on for enforcement. `pnpm typecheck` now runs via `tsc` without touching the Nx graph, but
+- `pnpm -w -r test` and legacy Nx-driven typecheck commands triggered shell crashes during baseline verification while Nx built the project graph on Node 22.19.0; capture logs under `infra/` troubleshooting and stabilise the command path once the runtime upgrade lands so gates can be relied on for enforcement. `pnpm typecheck` now runs via `tsc` without touching the Nx graph, but